pnpancholi/apexkit/DECISIONS.md

   - Edge-compatible
   - Type-safe without runtime overhead
 - **Free forever**.
+### Why postgres js
+    - Avoid vendor locking at any step.
+    - Avoid compatabilty issue between different drivers and adaptors.
+Just give any pg connection string to drizzle and you are good
 > *We don’t rent our database.
 We own it.*

 ---